mehulagg/gitlab/doc/user/admin_area/settings/sign_up_restrictions.md

 1. Go to **Admin Area > Settings > General** and expand **Sign-up restrictions**.
 1. Select the **Require admin approval for new sign-ups** checkbox, then select **Save changes**.

+In [GitLab 13.7 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/273258), if an administrator disables this setting, the users in pending approval state are automatically approved in a background job.

 ## Require email confirmation

 You can send confirmation emails during sign up and require that users confirm